-We're looking for talented and ambitious clinician scientists working in all areas of biomedical research to join our faculty.
+We look for talented and ambitious clinician scientists working in all areas of biomedical research to join our faculty.

 A core part of the Crick is our community of medical researchers.
 Applications are now open for innovative clinicians to join the Crick's faculty and set up a programme of research.
 Crick clinical group leaders are appointed to a department at one of our partner universities (Imperial College London, King's College London and UCL), but establish their main research base at the Crick.